epiverse-trace/simulist/README.md

 #> with Right Truncation: A Statistical Analysis of Publicly Available
 #> Case Data." _Journal of Clinical Medicine_. doi:10.3390/jcm9020538
 #> <https://doi.org/10.3390/jcm9020538>..
-#> To retrieve the short citation use the 'get_citation' function
+#> To retrieve the citation use the 'get_citation' function

 # get onset to death from {epiparameter} database
 onset_to_death <- epiparameter::epidist_db(